 What To Expect

-We love coming together on Sunday mornings to worship God together and fellowship as a church family.
 Our Sunday gatherings are planned with the desire to focus on & worship God in each element of the service.
 God calls us into His presence and invites us to come as we are.
-As we come to Him, we realize the reality of our sin against Him, but are comforted because He offers grace & forgiveness as we repent of our sin and place faith in the person and work of Jesus Christ, confident in His love for us.
+As we come to Him, we realize the reality of our sin against Him, but are comforted because He offers grace & forgiveness as we repent of our sin and place faith in the person and work of Jesus Christ.

-The atmosphere of our service is simple & casual, yet reverent, and we enjoy chatting & hanging around with refreshments before and after the service.
+The atmosphere of our service is casual yet reverent, and we enjoy chatting enjoying refreshments before and after the service.
 Our people are friendly, and we will love meeting you and getting to know you.
-Whether you’re already a follower of Jesus, curious, or skeptical of Christianity, you are welcome in our church!
+Whether you’re already a follower of Jesus, or just curious, or even skeptical about Christianity, you are welcome in our church!

 If you’re wondering how you should dress for one of our Sunday services, don’t worry - some of us like to dress up on Sunday mornings, and some of us would rather not.
 God is most interested in our hearts, so come eager to see, hear about and learn about Jesus!